Pre-Incorporation Checklist - Newfoundland Corporation

 You must select a registered office for the corporation that is within Newfoundland.

 - The registered office of a corporation is the location officially designated as such by the corporation to the relevant government department or authority.
 The registered office may be a commercial or residential address, but should not be a post office box.
 You will need the complete address.

 - The registered office is typically the principal place of business of the corporation (e.g., store, plant or office) and does not have to actually be an “office”.
 If the corporation will have more than one place of business, you may select any of the places of business.

-- Shareholders are the person(s) who hold (i.e., own) the shares in the corporation.
-Whoever holds the shares of a corporation essentially "owns" the corporation.
-By reason of the votes that are usually attached to the shares, the shareholders control the corporation.
+- When starting a corporation in Newfoundland, you must select shareholders.
+These are the person(s) who hold (i.e., own) the shares in the corporation.
+Whoever holds the shares of a corporation essentially “owns” the company.
+By reason of the votes that are usually attached to the shares, the shareholders control the company.